Outdoor Swimming

 📍 Rayrigg Road, Bowness-on-Windermere, LA23 1BN

 The forum is located at the iconic Windermere Jetty Museum (Wolfson Learning Centre).
-The venue is walking distance from the centre of Bowness-on-Windermere, with convenient accommodation options and public transport links nearby.
-Car parking is free for forum guests.
+The venue is within walking distance via pavement access to the centre of Bowness-on-Windermere, with plenty of accommodation options and public transport links nearby.
+Car parking is free for forum guests at the Jetty Museum.
+Please note: Gates to the museum car park shut at 17:00.

 Rayrigg Meadow Bathing Site